Problems with Traditional E-SSO

 The core element in every traditional E-SSO product is the concept of a credential database.
 This may be encoded in different ways and stored on various media but fundamentally it is a set of login ID / password pairs that the E-SSO application will type on behalf of the user when each application prompts for login verification.
 This data must be available for every user.

-(1) Previous approaches to enterprise single sign-on systems had problems, all related to the password database where user IDs and passwords are kept:
+(1) Previous approaches to enterprise single sign-on systems had problems, all related to the password database where application login IDs and passwords are kept:

 - Remote Access and Mobile Devices: